When business processes and digital innovation collide

 Since digital innovation has upended the stale, inefficient business processes of old, updated, and effective processes are now table stakes for growing companies.
 What we’re seeing through this shift is compelling.
 Not only are business processes themselves being transformed; but there is also a domino effect with other aspects of the business being impacted by the shift as well.

 Here are three areas of business that are being impacted as a result of using digital process innovation.

 - Organizational structure.

 Think about all the business processes that are core to your company’s infrastructure.
-Although there are endless possibilities, a large portion of these processes likely fall under admin, operations, IT or customer service.
+Although there are endless possibilities, a large portion of these processes likely fall under admin, operations, IT, or customer service.
 If your business begins embracing outsourced customer service, enabled by technologies like Salesforce and Zendesk for example, the very structure of your customer service department must change as well.

 So digital process innovation may mean your teams need to be configured differently, and in some cases, positions may be revamped entirely.
-Team members may no longer need to execute on your strategy as they had in the past, rather moving into a role of enablement and management of the technology.
+Team members may no longer need to execute on your strategy as they had in the past, rather moving into the role of enablement and management of the technology.
 In other cases, new positions may need to be created.
-Your role may evolve into one that assists in rolling out new process innovations across the organization, or you may find your company needs someone solely dedicated to process management.
+Your role may evolve into one that assists in rolling out new process innovations across the organization, or you may find your company needs someone solely dedicated to processing management.
 Either way, digital innovation is all but guaranteed to shake up your organizational structure – and that’s a good thing.